 If OWNER(S) fails to pay increase in the Interest Bearing Maintenance Security or to make good the shortfall as aforesaid on or before its due date, then OWNER(S) authorises the ASSOCIATION to levy a penal interest @ 15% per annum for first three months of default and in case the default continues then besides the penal interest, an additional penalty of Rs0.30/- per square feet per day shall be levied till the balance towards the Interest Bearing Maintenance Security is paid.
-OWNER(S) agrees and understands that the VFM shall have the lien on the FLAT in respect of the unpaid Maintenance Security Deposit and the penal interest accroed thereon.
-OWNER(S) also agrees and understands that the VFM can claim the amount under this Agreement and unless all the claims of the VFM are satisfied, the VFM shall have a right to disconnect the electricity connection and other utilities.
+OWNER(S) agrees and understands that the VFM shall have the lien on the FLAT in respect of the unpaid Maintenance Security Deposit and the penal interest accrede thereon.
+OWNER(S) also agrees and understands that the VFM can claim the amount under this Agreement and unless all the claims of the VFM any satisfied, the VFM shall have a right v.
+Further, the clause (E) of the said agreement says that in the event of owner(s) sells or transfers or parts with possession of flat, the unadjusted Maintenance Security Deposit shall be transferred to the account of the transferee.
+The scanned copy of the clause (E) is quoted below: - to disconnect the electricity connection and other utilities.